Frank-The-Tank/The-Proof-Testament/README.md

 # The Proof Testament

-Web app for use in formal methods and other logic courses at Pepperdine University.
+Web App made for use in formal methods and other logic courses at Pepperdine University

 Frontend: Angular5